mozilla/uniffi-rs/README.md

 * Primitive numeric types, equivalents to those offered by Rust (`u32`, `f64`, etc).
 * Strings (which are always UTF-8, like Rust's `String`).
-* C-style enums (just the discriminant, no associated data).
+* Enums, including enums with associated data (aka "tagged unions" or "sum types").
 * C-style structs containing named fields (we call these *records*).
 * Sequences of all of the above (like Rust's `Vec<T>`).
 * Optional instances of all of the above (like Rust's `Option<T>`).